humemai/agent-room-env-v2-lstm/README.md

 <!-- [![DOI](https://img.shields.io/badge/Paper-PDF-red.svg)]() -->

-This repo is to train an agent that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env).
+This repo is to train an agent with an LSTM that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env).

 ## Prerequisites